-Vetting cloud vendors You are in the power seat With so many alternatives for financial applications, financial leaders must ensure they understand the implications of all options: on-premises, hosted, and cloud.
+You are in the power seat

+With so many alternatives for financial applications, financial leaders must ensure they understand the implications of all options: on-premise, hosted, and cloud.
 Ultimately, cloud computing is about capitalizing on a new software delivery model that accelerates payback of a larger ROI and better aligns the financial organization with the new dynamics of growing businesses.

-You've discovered why older "legacy" systems make it difficult to get good financial information, what to expect from a modern cloud-based solution, and how to make sure you choose the right solution for your construction firm.
+In this paper, you've discovered why older "legacy" systems make it difficult to get good financial information, what to expect from a modern cloud-based solution, and how to make sure you choose the right solution for your organization.
 In today's market for accounting applications, the buyer has the power.
 No matter what solution you choose, you should expect faster financial closes, easier regulatory compliance, less manual work, real-time visibility and reporting, and an outstanding service level agreement.
-Good luck on your buying journey.
+Good luck with your buying journey.